Clinical Treatment and Recovery Services

 Modeled after the CSTAR General Population Program, PR+ offers a full continuum of services within multiple levels of care to assist those individuals without Medicaid coverage.

-Developed by DBH and funded by Missouri’s Medicaid program and DBH's purchase-of-service system, the Comprehensive Substance Treatment and Rehabilitation (CSTAR) Program also provides a full continuum of care approach to substance abuse treatment.
+Developed by DBH and funded by Missouri’s Medicaid program and DBH's purchase-of-service system, the Comprehensive Substance Treatment and Rehabilitation (CSTAR) Program also provides a full continuum of care approach to substance use disorder treatment.
 CSTAR offers a flexible combination of clinical and supportive services, to include temporary living arrangements when appropriate, that vary in duration and intensity depending on the needs of the consumer.
 To better address the specific needs of those seeking treatment, four specialized CSTAR programs were developed:

 CSTAR Women and Children

-Substance abuse affects women in unique ways, both physically and psychologically.
+Substance use disorder affects women in unique ways, both physically and psychologically.
 These programs are designed for women and their children.
 Priority is offered to women who are pregnant, postpartum, or have children in their physical care and custody.
 Depending on assessed needs, additional services may include daycare, housing support and community support for children that accompany their mother into treatment.

 CSTAR General Population